 The following guide explains how to filter content displayed in one or more BindTuning web parts using URL parameters.
-By passing values directly through the page URL, you can create personalized or dynamic views of the same page to users.
+By passing values directly through the page URL, you can create personalized or dynamic views of the same page for users.

 Step-by-Step Guide